| | |

 From the hike difficulty perspective?

 Both slot canyons are magnificent and exceptional.
-You can compare pictures of the Upper here.
+You can compare pictures of the Upper.
 Lower Antelope Canyon hike is mostly below ground and Upper Antelope Canyon is above the ground.
 The hike in Lower Antelope Canyon is more challenging.

-The walk requires descending steep metal stairs.
-Therefore, we do not recommend it for the elderly, mobility problems, or small children.
+The walk requires descending steep metal stairs, so it is not recommended for the elderly, people with mobility problems, or small children.
 According to the official website, Lower Antelope Canyon tours are also unsuitable for people with heart problems or pregnant women.
-We recommend Upper Antelope Canyon, which is much easier to hike.
-There are no stairways/ladders.
+We recommend Upper Antelope Canyon, which is much easier to hike and does not have stairways or ladders.

 Also, Lower Antelope Canyon is longer and narrower in some places, so it is more claustrophobic.
-Currently, there are five stairs of varying widths to help with the descent and ascent.
+There are five stairs of varying widths to help with the descent and ascent.
 In the end, the climb out requires flights of stairs.
 Also, sand is constantly falling from the crack above.
-So, Lower Antelope Canyon is certainly a place for people who love adventure and for experienced in more challenging hiking routes.
+So, Lower Antelope Canyon is certainly a place for people who love adventure and for experience in more challenging hiking routes.

 Lower Antelope Canyon tours